dbduino-prjs/arduino-cloud-evohome-nodered/README.md

 ### Create the Device
 Go to the [Devices](https://create.arduino.cc/iot/devices) section of the Arduino IoT Cloud and click on ADD.
 Select "Any Device" and follow the instructions on the wizard.
-Note: Save your `Device ID` and `Secret Key`.
-We are not going to use them (as we will use the API key), but it can be helpful for other use cases.
+*Note: Save your `Device ID` and `Secret Key`.
+We are not going to use them (as we will use the API key), but it can be helpful for other use cases.*

 ### Create the Thing
-In the Devices list, find the device you just created and click on "CREATE THING".
-Give it a name and.
+In the Devices list, find the device you just created and click on "CREATE THING" and assign a name to it.

 ### Create the Variables
 **Important Note**: Every EvoHome setup is different.
 You may have several temperature sensors, set points, actions, etc. So, you will have to adjust the following instructions to your own setup.